AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 You can create a chat group and set the chat group attributes such as the name, description, group members, and reasons to create the group.
 You can also set the `GroupOptions` parameter to specify the size and type of the chat group.
 Once a chat group is created, the creator of the chat group becomes the chat group owner automatically.

-Only chat group owners can destroy chat groups.
-Once a chat group is destroyed, all the chat group members receive the `deleteGroupChat` callback and are immediately removed from the chat group.
-Data related to the chat group are also removed from the database and memory.
+Only chat group owners can disband chat groups.
+Once a chat group is disbanded, all the chat group members receive the `deleteGroupChat` callback and are immediately removed from the chat group.
+All the local data of the chat group are also removed from the database and memory.

 Refer to the following sample code to create and destroy a chat group: